d3rb1n/ctf-helper/src/README.md

 Arguments:
   platform   Should be an acronym for a CTF platform like: "thm" for TryHackMe, or "htb" for HackTheBox, etc. room_name  Should be the name of the "room" on the CTF platform, which is usually the last part of the URL.

+Set CTF_HOME to the root folder to use, otherwise /home/jdoe/ctf/ is used.
 ```

 ### Script: `set-target.sh`